Islamophobia in the United Kingdom: In education

 Islamophobia in schools is a growing concern for the United Kingdom, since projections show there may be an estimated 300,000 Muslim teenagers in the education system by 2021.
 Various incidents have occurred where students were attacked while near school or on campus.
 Studies show such actions are increasingly common after trigger incidences such as the Manchester bombing.
-Women and girls who wear hijab are especially targeted.
-Made prevalent by the Tell Measuring Anti-Muslim Attacks (MAMA) organization, it has been reported that around 6% or 53 accounts of reported incidents of Islamophobia have occurred in British educational institutions in 2017.
-Many of the incidents are associated with bullying and verbal abuse such as calling a fellow peer a "terrorist" or taunting religious garments like that of a hijab.
+Women and girls who wear the hijab are particularly targeted.
+According to the Tell Measuring Anti-Muslim Attacks (Tell MAMA) organisation, it has been reported that around 6% or 53 accounts of reported incidents of Islamophobia have occurred in British educational institutions in 2017.
+Many of the incidents are associated with bullying and verbal abuse, such as calling a fellow peer a "terrorist" or taunting religious garments like the hijab.
 The Muslim Student Survey was sent out from the National Union of Students in 2017 to try to gather data on the subject of Islamophobia in educational environments.
 In this survey, nearly 33% of Muslim students reported either abuse or crime in their place of study.
 Most of these reports are believed to be directly related to Islamophobia.
-It also shows a disconnect when relating to such students since only about four in ten reported Muslim students feel their student governments understand their needs.
+It also shows a disconnect when relating to such students, since only about four in ten reported Muslim students feel their student governments understand their needs.

-In airports

-In August 2016, Muslim mental health worker who helps to prevent radicalisation Faizah Shaheen, was detained at Doncaster Sheffield Airport under Schedule 7 of the Terrorism Act 2000 for reading Syria Speaks: Art and Culture from the Frontline on a Thomson Airways plane.
-Shaheen claimed she was targeted and singled out because she was Muslim.
-Green Party leader Natalie Bennett, director of English PEN Jo Glanville, and co-editor of Syria Speaks Zaher Omareen expressed outrage at the incident.
-In July 2017, Shaheen sued Thomson Airways asking for an apology.
-The company said that their crew were trained to report "any concerns they may have as a precaution."

-In September 2017, Muhammad Rabbani, the international director of CAGE, was arrested and convicted under schedule 7 of the Terrorism Act 2000 for failing to hand over passwords for an iPhone and a laptop, which he said contained sensitive information from a torture victim.
-He was stopped by police after flying into Heathrow Airport in November 2016 from Qatar, where he was investigating a torture case allegedly linked to the U.S. Rabbani and his lawyers argued that he should not have to hand over the password because it would expose sensitive information given to him by a third party.
-His arrest and conviction sparked outrage and protests outside the court building in central London where his case was heard by people who believed the case represented a government overreach with regards to counterterrorism stop-and-search powers and profiling of Muslims.
-Rabbani released a statement on 26 September saying he would file for an appeal.